Mossop/MidCtrl/README.md

 }
 ```

-A device has a name (matches the exposed MIDI name) and a set of controls.
+A device has a port (matches the exposed MIDI name) and a set of controls.
 Each control can be a continuous control (cc, like knobs or faders) or a key (like a button).
 Some devices have selectable layers so the same control may be configured differently in different layers.
 Layers are basically ignored for now though.

 The `min`, `max`, `off` and `on` values can be left out if they match those above which appear to be the defaults for most MIDI devices.